 Speed bumps are a cruel reality for anyone on a Mexican road trip.
-Here are a few we’ve known and loathed.
+Here are a few we’ve known and loathed in Mexico and beyond.

 Mexican speed bump primer